timtouch/Revature-Notes/README.md

 What is REST?
 What are the constraints of REST?
 What are the different HTTP methods?
-Which ones are safe and idompotent?
+Which ones are safe and idempotent?
 What is Jersey?
 what is JAX_RS?
 What is Postman?